dotnet/runtime/docs/design/features/dotnet-pgo.md

 ## Installing dotnet-pgo

 The only way to use dotnet-pgo is to build it in the runtime repo.
-To learn how to build the runtime, consult the [how to build](https://github.com/dotnet/runtime/tree/main/docs/workflow/building/coreclr) docs for Windows, MacOS, or Linux.
+To learn how to build the runtime, consult the [how to build](https://github.com/dotnet/runtime/tree/main/docs/workflow/building/coreclr) docs for Windows, macOS, or Linux.

 ## Using dotnet-pgo to optimize an application